adamcooke/procodile/README.md

 ### Starting processes

 To start your processes, just run the `procodile start` command.
-By default, this will run a each of your process types once.
+By default, this will run each of your process types once.

 ```
 procdile start -r path/to/your/app